What curriculum do you use?

 3- Come each week.
 We want to see your kids in Kids’ Life each week.
 We enjoy your children and like getting to know them, but that’s hard when they aren’t around much.

-4- If you’re a parent of a child in our elementary group, make a point of getting to know your child’s cell group leader.
+4- Make a point of getting to know your child’s small group leader.
 One of our values is that kids need another adult in their lives saying the same things their parents are saying.
-For us, that’s cell group leaders in Kids’ Life.
-In order to be effective our cell group leaders not only need to develop a relationship with your child, but with you as well.
-If you don’t know who your child’s cell group leader is, please see suggestion #2.
+For us, that’s small group leaders.
+In order to be effective our small group leaders not only need to develop a relationship with your child, but with you as well.

 SAFETY AND SECURITY